-- Preserve the registers required by the PCS, except for SP. - Ensure alignment of the heap: - In AArch32 state, maintain 8-byte alignment of the heap by ensuring that the heap base is a multiple of 8. - In AArch64 state, maintain 16-byte alignment of the heap by ensuring that the heap base is a multiple of 16.
+- Preserve the registers required by the PCS, except for SP. - Ensure alignment of the stack and heap: - In AArch32 state, ensure that the stack base and heap base are a multiple of 8 to maintain 8-byte alignment of the stack and heap. - In AArch64 state, ensure that the stack base and heap base are a multiple of 16 to maintain 16-byte alignment of the stack and heap.